THE EMPTY GAUGE

 We rarely know how full someone else’s tank is.

-Wisdom is learning to notice the gauge.
-In ourselves.
-And in others.
+Wisdom is learning to notice the gauge —

 The gauge never lies.

-The only question is whether you are willing to look at it.
+The only question is whether we are willing to look at it.

 Is there someone in your life right now who is still waiting for a letter you haven’t written yet?